jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 ## The Strong Copyleft Cookie

-For some creators, weak copyleft is a step in the right direction but doesn’t go quite far enough.
+For some creators, weak copyleft is a step in the right direction but doesn’t go quite far enough in some circumstances.
+A weak copyleft license ensures that the cookie recipe itself is shared with recipients but its requirements do not extend to a greater product which is based upon the cookie recipe.
+Is frosting completely independent from the cookie it tops?

+![Ice Cream Sandwich](/assets/img/Ice_Cream_Sandwich.jpg)

+ A strong copyleft license extends the reciprocal sharing requirement of weak copyleft to cover not only the cookie itself but.
 In the abstract, a recipe is merely an instruction for collecting a set of ingredients, combing them in specific way, and treating that combination with a particular process that transforms it into something greater than the sum of its parts.
-Just as the cookie is made of ingredients, it can also be an ingredient itself.
-Consider:
+Just as the cookie is made of ingredients, it can also become an ingredient itself in a larger recipe.

-[Cookies and cream ice-cream]

-![Ice Cream Sandwich](/assets/img/Ice_Cream_Sandwich.jpg)

-[cookie w/frosting]

-A weak copyleft license ensures that the cookie recipe itself is shared with recipients but its requirements do not extend to a greater product which is based upon the cookie recipe.
-A strong copyleft program, on the other-hand, extends the reciprocal sharing requirement to cover these cases.

 # FOSS in Practice
 Now that we’ve got a sense of the broad categories of FOSS licenses lets take a quick look at  how a program can be impacted by the preexisting FOSS tools it is based on.